Last Updated on 12 November, 2020

 How to get to Cheung Chau

-There are fast ferries and slow ones – see the full price schedule and pricing here, but overall the fast one costs about 2x as much and takes just over half the time compared to the slow boat which I took at 11.15am for HK$13.20 that took about an hour (the fast ferry costs HK$25.80 on a weekday).
+There are fast ferries and slow ones – see the full price schedule and pricing here, but overall the fast one costs about 2x as much and takes just over half the time compared to the slow boat that I took at 11.15am for HK$13.20 that took about an hour (the fast ferry costs HK$25.80 on a weekday).

 You can use your Octopus card for ferry fare, or buy a ticket in the window with cash.

-Things to do on Cheung Chau Island
+Things to do in Cheung Chau

 About an hour later, we finally arrived in Cheung Chau, and it had a completely different vibe from Central Hong Kong!
 No tall buildings or overwhelming greyness in sight.